alitto/pond/README.md

 ## Features:

-- Managing and recycling a massive number of goroutines automatically
-- Purging overdue goroutines periodically
-- Minimalistic API for submitting tasks, getting the number of running goroutines, stopping the pool and more.
 - Zero dependencies
+- Creating goroutine pools with fixed or dynamic size
+- Worker goroutines are only created when needed (backpressure detection) and automatically purged after being idle for some time (configurable)
+- Minimalistic APIs for:
+  - Creating a worker pool
+  - Submitting tasks to a pool in a fire-and-forget fashion
+  - Submitting tasks to a pool and waiting for them to complete
+  - Submitting tasks to a pool with a deadline
+  - Submitting a group of related tasks and waiting for them to complete
+  - Getting the number of running workers (goroutines)
+  - Stopping a worker pool
-- Handle task panics gracefully
+- Task panics are handled gracefully (configurable panic handler)
+- Supports Blocking and Non-blocking task submission modes
 - Efficient memory usage
-- Blocking and Nonblocking modes supported

 ## How to install